trinodb/trino/presto-docs/src/main/sphinx/develop/password-authenticator.rst

 properties other than ``password-authenticator.name`` are specific to the ``PasswordAuthenticatorFactory`` implementation.

-The ``password-authenticator.name`` property is used by Presto to find a registered ``PasswordAuthenticatorFactory`` based on the name returned by ``PasswordAuthenticatorFactory.getName()``.
+The ``password-authenticator.name`` property is used by Trino to find a registered ``PasswordAuthenticatorFactory`` based on the name returned by ``PasswordAuthenticatorFactory.getName()``.
 The remaining properties are passed as a map to ``PasswordAuthenticatorFactory.create()``.